 B-WET currently serves seven areas of the country: California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawaii, New England, and the Pacific Northwest.
-Since 2002, NOAA has awarded over $69 million to support more than 650 B-WET projects.
-With fiscal year 2015 funding, B-WET will reach an estimated 66,000 students and 2,000 teachers through competitive funding for 84 new and ongoing projects.
+Since 2002, NOAA has awarded over $90 million to support more than 700 B-WET projects.
 Grantees were selected through a rigorous peer review process administered by a NOAA program office in their region.
-All B-WET applicants are encouraged to partner with local NOAA offices and use local NOAA field sites and data where appropriate.
+All B-WET applicants are encouraged to partner with local NOAA offices and use local NOAA field sites and data.

 Previously funded projects